Early History of Three Springs

 arrived with his wife Leah and their son Herbert on Saint Patrick’s

-his wife Winifred and their six children shifted to their holding on
+Winifred and their six children shifted to their holding on

 8 April 1906.
-Other settlers who followed included Franklin Bros.,
+Other settlers who followed included Franklin Bros,

 In 1909 the